earlynovels/end-dataset/README.md

 ### Tabular Data

+The Early Novels Database includes many fields which do not translate easily into a tabular form.
+(For example, we record titles for each volume, which means that we can't offer a single "title" field with one entry.)
+The most complete way to work with the data is through the XML or JSON files.

+We plan, however, to provide structured tabular data for easier exploration and use.
+This will be provided in several different forms:

 1. Most minimal version: titles (first full 246), authors, and dates
 2. Fullest version (below)

-- Catalog title [field name?]:
+- Catalog title:
-Concatenate (single field) catalog title, catalog subtitle, catalog statement of responsibility (245 a, 245 b, 245 c)
+Concatenated (single field) catalog title, catalog subtitle, and catalog statement of responsibility (245 a, 245 b, 245 c).

 - Full title:
-First 246a where 246g=”full[c]”
+First 246a where 246g="full[c]”

 - Half title:
 First 246a where 246g=”half” if exists